 The courts will sometimes offer a diversionary program for a first offense.
 For summary offenses, the availability and conditions of a diversionary program is up to the local Magisterial District Judge in the jurisdiction where the crime occurred.
-There are three different Magisterial District Judges who serve various parts of campus and the immediately surrounding community, and all have slightly different programs and qualification requirements.
+There are three different Magisterial District Judges who serve various parts of the University Park campus and the immediately surrounding community, and all have slightly different programs and qualification requirements.
 There are three other Magisterial District Judges in Centre County, but their jurisdiction covers areas further away from campus.

 No legal advice is provided on this website.
 Every case is different.
 For advice about your specific situation, please complete our intake form to request an appointment with an attorney.